-Students may not leave the school grounds during the school day except for class trips or other approved school functions.
-Any student leaving school grounds must have administrative permission and must sign out of the office...use main office only!
+Students may not leave the school during the school day except for class trips or other approved school functions.
+No outside food can be delivered during lunches unless approved by administration.
+Any student leaving school must have administrative permission and must sign out of the office...use main office only!